 – including the information is necessary and in the public interest; and

-and the report states that the person is not subject to any adverse opinion (s 25A).
+and the report states that the person is not subject to any adverse opinion (s 25A OA Act (Vic)).

-The Victorian Ombudsman is now subject to two forms of oversight:
+The ombudsman is subject to two forms of oversight:

 •by the Victorian Inspectorate.